Skip to main content

 What is the risk of converting unsecured debt into mortgage debt

 Unsecured debt is not tied to your home.
 When it is rolled into a mortgage, the debt becomes secured by your home.
 That can improve cash flow, but it changes consequences if finances tighten later.
-This decision should be made carefully.
+This decision should be made carefully — the debt is not erased; it is restructured against your home.

 Should I roll closing costs into the refinance or pay them upfront